Richard-Burd/urban-cruise-ship/README.md

 </div>

 The `<div>` container is necessary to make the table scrollable on mobile devices.
-The `table-wrapper` class is defined in the `./styles/tailwind-styles.css` file.
+The `table-wrapper` class is defined in the `./styles/tailwind-styles.css` file and uses TailwindCSS classes that only work on a `<div>` container, and will not work on a `<table>` container.

 ------